khulnasoft/khulnasoft/doc/dev/background-information/ci/development.md

 - Adding an entirely new pipeline type for the `sourcegraph/sourcegraph` repository?
 Take a look at how [run types](#run-types) are implemented.
 - Does your check or test need a secret?
 Take a look at [how to manage secrets](#managing-secrets).

-> WARNING: Sourcegraph's pipeline generator and its generated output are under the [Sourcegraph Enterprise license](https://github.com/khulnasoft/khulnasoft/blob/main/LICENSE.enterprise).
+> WARNING: Khulnasoft's pipeline generator and its generated output are under the [Sourcegraph Enterprise license](https://github.com/khulnasoft/khulnasoft/blob/main/LICENSE.enterprise).

 ### Run types